Jade Flask

 Jade Flask (born 4 August 1996) is a Maltese footballer who plays as a midfielder and has appeared for the Malta women's national team.

 Career

 Flask has been capped for the Malta national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+In May 2023, she received the prestigious Malta Football Association Player of the Year award.

+International goals

+Personal life

+As of May 2025, Flask is in a relationship with the Maltese singer Miriana Conte.